 The best things to do in Sapa

 As a highland town, Sapa not only is a famous resort of Sapa district, Lao Cai but also owns a host of miracles of nature.
-If you have the chance to travel there, do not miss these activities below.

 Climb Fansipan - Roof of Indochina

 Besides being the highest peak in Indochina (Vietnam, Laos, and Cambodia), Fansipan is also the last major peak of the Himalayan range.
 So even if the 3,140m summit is less than half of Mount Everest’s, you can take pride in having conquered a mountain at the tail end of Himalayas.

 That said, it’s not an easy hike.
 The fittest may do it in a strenuous day hike, although most Sapa hiking tours last over 2D1N, or 3D2N if you want to take it slow.
 The climb promises majestic views of the Hoang Lien mountain range.

 Muong Hoa Valley is a stunning stretch of land that lies at the bottom of Fansipan’s northern flank.
 It is the largest strip of rice fields in the Sapa region, dotted with villages of different minority groups.

 Muong Hoa Valley is a stunning stretch of land.

 Many trekking tours bring visitors from Sapa into the valley on foot.
 It’s about 3-5 hours hike downhill, from initial panoramic views of the rice terraces to close-ups of the Muong Hoa River, flowing right next to the paddy fields.